About

 Read more about Dr. Kearns’ professional activities on her Biography page.

 Dr. Katie Kearns is an educator, scholar, and author about the experiences of graduate students.
+In 2024, she joined the Professional Development Hub (pd|hub), a national initiative to develop evidence-based career development models for graduate students and postdoctoral scholars.
 She was employed with Indiana University’s graduate school and teaching center from 2005-2023, supporting graduate students and their development and instructional capacities.
 Her workshops and talks include identity development, building a mentor network, preparing a statement of teaching philosophy, communities of practice, and PhD careers within higher education.
-Kearns has co-edited two books, Teaching as if Learning Matters (Indiana University Press, 2022) and Higher Education Careers Beyond the Professoriate (Purdue University Press, forthcoming) and published in educational development journals.
+Kearns has co-edited two books, Teaching as if Learning Matters (Indiana University Press, 2022) and Higher Education Careers Beyond the Professoriate (Purdue University Press, 2024) and published in educational development journals.
 She received a PhD in ecology and taught biology at the University of Georgia and Boston University.

 Blog